-Pensionable Service is your period of service in years and complete months, whilst you are paying contributions to the Scheme, including any AVC added years purchased.
+Pensionable Service is your period of service in years and complete days, whilst you are paying contributions to the Scheme.

-Qualifying Service means Pensionable Service in the Scheme.
-A month's fulltime or part-time service is one month's qualifying service.
+Qualifying Service means Pensionable Service in the Scheme plus any period of Pensionable Service under the BT Scheme which is continuous and immediately precedes Scheme membership.
+A month's full-time or part-time service is one month's qualifying service.